6535 N. Charles Street, Suite 400, Baltimore, MD 21204

 Dr. Mindel received his bachelors degree from Franklin and Marshall College and his medical degree from the University of Maryland.
 He then completed his residency in Internal Medicine at Christiana Hospital in Delaware, and his fellowship in Endocrinology, Diabetes and Metabolism at George Washington University.
 He is board certified in Internal Medicine and Endocrinology, Diabetes and Metabolism.
-Dr. Mindel is interested in all aspects of endocrinology, particularly thyroid and parathyroid disorders.
+Dr. Mindel is interested in all aspects of endocrinology, particularly diabetes, osteoporosis, thyroid, and parathyroid disorders.

 Ashley B. Davidson, MD

 Dr. Davidson received her undergraduate degree from Carnegie Mellon University and her medical degree from the University of Maryland.
 She then completed her residency in Internal Medicine and fellowship in Endocrinology, Diabetes and Metabolism at University of Maryland.
 She is board certified in both Internal Medicine as well as Endocrinology, Diabetes and Metabolism.
 She is also a Certified Clinical Densitometrist.
 Dr. Davidson is interested in all aspects of endocrinology particularly diabetes, osteoporosis and thyroid disorders.